pretix/pretix-docs/docs/index.md

     ---

-    If you are looking for in-depth information on the features of pretix and how to use them, refer to the guides pages.
+    If you are looking for in-depth information on the features of pretix and how to use them, refer to the guides.

     :fa3-arrow-right: [Guides](guides/index.md)